danielduarte/es-eval/README.md

 # es-eval

 Evaluate JavaScript expressions safely.
-No more being afraid of what the user enters!
+No more being afraid of what the users enter!

 ## Installation